GSM - Quick Guide

 GSM service providers are doing billing based on the services they are providing to their customers.
 All the parameters are simple enough to charge a customer for the provided services.

-In this chapter, we will discuss about most frequently used billing techniques and parameters to charge a GSM subscriber.
+This chapter provides an overview of the frequently used billing techniques and parameters applied to charge a GSM subscriber.

 These services can be charged on per call basis.
-Only call initiator has to pay the charges, and nowadays, all the incoming charges are free.
-A customer can be charged based on different parameters like:
+The call initiator has to pay the charges, and the incoming calls are nowadays free.
+A customer can be charged based on different parameters such as:

 - International call or long distance call.